Unhoused people in Oakland built an eco-oasis during the pandemic called Cob on Wood, but may soon get evicted

 After organising a massive cleanup, residents say Caltrans then sent them a cease-and-desist letter, telling them they weren’t qualified to interact with the hazardous debris many had already all but been forced to live among for years.

-Caltrans, the Oakland police department, the Oakland city councilmember responsible for the area, and the mayor’s office official running specific policy towards homeless encampments did not respond to a request for comment from The Independent.
+The Oakland police department, the Oakland city councilmember responsible for the area, and the mayor’s office official running specific policy towards homeless encampments did not respond to a request for comment from The Independent.

+Caltrans declined to answer specific questions about its dealings with Wood Street, but a spokesperson said the agency "has not scheduled closures to any part of the Wood Street encampment."

+The agency also pointed to its support for a $1.2 million safe RV park planned for part of the Wood Street site, though that project would only house 50 people, far below the total number living unhoused in the area.

 The cease-and-desist felt like a slap in the face to the people who lived at Wood Street.